Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Pinnacles National Park

-There you’ll be able to see and hike near the active volcano in Washington, Mount Rainier.
 Next, head to Crater Lake National Park.
-On the drive, you’ll also pass near the super cute Washington town of Leavenworth.
-Crater Lake National Park is a beautiful park that is home to Crater Lake, which is a massive lake that was created by a sunken volcano.
-You’ll find plenty of beautiful views while you hike the various trails in the park.
+This is a beautiful park and home to Crater Lake, which is a massive lake created by a sunken volcano.
+Find beautiful views while hiking the various trails in the park.

-Continue on to one of California’s most iconic National Parks, the Redwoods National Park.
-Hike amongst ancient trees that soar up to the sky.
-It is an amazing experience and definitely worth the stop.
 Before heading home, make one last stop at Pinnacles National Park.
 Pinnacles is full of unique rock formations once created by volcanic lava flows.
-It is a great way to end your West Coast road trip.
+It is a must on any West Coast USA itinerary.

 Highlights